Echoes of the Jazz Age: Background

 Maxwell Perkins suggested that F. Scott Fitzgerald write a retrospective essay on the Twenties.

 Following the unexpected success of his debut novel This Side of Paradise (1920), a 23-year-old F. Scott Fitzgerald became one of the most celebrated novelists of the Jazz Age.
 Living in luxury at the opulent Biltmore Hotel in New York City, many famous persons sought his personal acquaintanceship, and he became close friends with the cultural elites of the period.

-At the peak of his commercial success and cultural salience, Fitzgerald recalled traveling in a taxi one afternoon through the streets of New York City and weeping when he realized he that he would never be as happy again.
+At the peak of his commercial success and cultural salience, Fitzgerald recalled traveling in a taxi one afternoon through the streets of New York City and weeping when he realized that he would never be as happy again.
 During this period, the zeitgeist of the Jazz Age "bore him up, flattered him and gave him more money than he had dreamed of, simply for telling people that he felt as they did, that something had to be done with all the nervous energy stored up and unexpended in the war."

 With the onset of Great Depression in 1929, Fitzgerald experienced a dramatic reversal of fortune.
 Once favorable critics now deemed his literary output to be elitist and out-of-touch.
 As writer Budd Schulberg recalled, "my generation thought of F. Scott Fitzgerald as an age rather than a writer, and when the economic stroke of 1929 began to change the sheiks (Note: A "sheik" referred to young men in the Jazz Age who imitated the appearance and dress of iconic film star Rudolph Valentino.
 The female equivalent of a "sheik" was called a "sheba".
 Both "sheiks" and "shebas" were older in age than the younger "flapper" generation who were children during World War I.) and flappers into unemployed boys or underpaid girls, we consciously and a little belligerently turned our backs on Fitzgerald".

 Fitzgerald's 1922 anthology, Tales of the Jazz Age, indelibly linked Fitzgerald with the era in the public's mind.